fakela/documentation/apis-overview/endpoints/prediction.md

 }
 ```

 - **Document level predictions**: To get a single prediction for each field on your whole document, the JSON response returns `response> document > inference > prediction`.
 At the document level, we have `inference.extras.candidates`.
-The `extra.candidates` key contains only classification candidates.
+The `extras.candidates` key contains only classification candidates.

 ```json
 {